tovain10071991/aws-python/README.md

 # aws-python

-this tool is used for analyzing the kind of indirect branches in a bianry executable.
+this tool is used for analyzing the kind of indirect branches in a binary executable.

 execute like below: